roryt12/Cozmo-controller/README.md

 ### My story

 I bought Cozmo ver 1, back at 2016 or 2017 because my younger son has seen it on Internet and he liked it.
 By the time I had the impression that this will be a great reason to introduce him to programming and robotics (he was 10 years old).
 But after playing with it for a while, he realized that - although it is intresting-  his is not interested.
 Oh GOD!, I would loved to have something like this, plus all the tools and languages and platforms that are now available, back at start of 80's when I was a teenager.
-Anyway, fast forward 10 years after, the root accumilated dust, and I decided to give it a try............
+Anyway, fast forward 10 years after, the robot accumilated dust, and I decided to give it a try............

 ---